lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

 * The query string has speen specified via the ``-d`` argument of ``pipetask``.
 Including this query constraint is **really important** -- without it, Butler and ``pipetask`` might try to figure out the (huge) list of quanta for custom coaddition of the entire DP0.2 data set.

-For brevity, the :doc:`full output </tutorials-examples/quantumgraph-printouts>` of running the above ``pipetask qgraph`` command is on a separate page.
+For brevity, the :doc:`full output </tutorials-examples/quantumgraph-printouts>` of running the above ``pipetask qgraph`` command is provided on a separate page.

 As expected, there are 7 quanta (lines starting with ``Quantum N``), where ``N`` runs from 0-5 (inclusive) for ``makeWarp`` and then there's another ``N`` = 0 quantum for ``assembleCoadd``.
 Note that the exact order in which the quanta get printed out is not always guaranteed to be the same.